-It's a real little house on wheels that lacks just the shower ...
-And yes, for that it's outside that happens!
-Go hop, we go out!
-River, lake, beach shower, ...
-Otherwise it is under a small tent Quechua provided for this purpose, just to be safe from the wind and have a little privacy when necessary.
-We add to that a solar shower: basically a pocket of black water (so that it heats the sun, but it is rarely the case ...), and a pipe that goes with it!
+It's a real little house on wheels, all that's missing is a shower… And yes, that's what happens outside!
+Let's go, let's go!
+River, lake, beach shower, etc. Otherwise it's under a small Quechua tent provided for this purpose, just to be sheltered from the wind and to have a little privacy when necessary.
+We add to that a solar shower: basically a pocket of black water (so that it heats up in the sun, but that's rarely the case…), and a hose that goes with it!

 We recently, thanks to one of our partners Leisure Leader (specialist equipment for van and camper), could have a lot of extra equipment.
 The shower is now with pressure thanks to a 12V electric pump system and a knob at the end.
 We put the pump in a container of water, we plug on the cigarette lighter and presto, a shower almost like home, hot water in less haha!
 In any case it's really practical, no need to find a tree or do I do not know what mount to hang the solar shower on the roof of the combi ...

 Earlier we told you about the solar charge controller.
 It works well with a solar panel that we installed on the roof.
 It is a flexible model of 100w that sticks directly with a silicone specially designed for this purpose.
 Everything is included in the kit from Leisure Leader.
 We are now autonomous, we can stay put for several days and recharge our devices, switch on the light serenely, etc ... without risk of power failure!
 We will soon give you an editing tutorial for that 😉